 During 2019 we were shortlisted for the prestigious Times Further Education Sixth Form College of the Year Award for the third year running.

 The Times’ Sixth Form College of the Year Award recognises Sixth Form Colleges that epitomise the qualities which make the Sixth Form College sector so distinctive; excellence in teaching and learning and excellence in outcomes for young people aged 16-19.
 It also recognises Sixth Form Colleges who reach out to other institutions, with a commitment to sharing their good practice and raising achievement across the whole post 16 sector.
 Being shortlisted for this Award was a fantastic accolade.

 Robert Halfon, Apprenticeships & Skills Minister, said: "You are champions of Further Education and play a vital role in ensuring that [young] people of all backgrounds get on the ladder of opportunity to fulfil their potential."

-HNC was Shortlisted for Governance Award.
-The college was a runner up.
+Huddersfield New College's Additional Learning and Specialist Support (ALSS) team has been nationally recognised in the Sixth Form College’s Association’s (SFCA) annual awards.
 The Sixth Form Colleges Association is the authoritative voice of sixth form education in England.
 They have been representing the interests of Sixth Form Colleges since 1993, and all 90 Sixth Form Colleges in England are members.
-SFCA is the home of dedicated 16–19 providers and represents a growing number of 16–19 academies, 16–19 schools, and 16–19 free schools
+SFCA is the home of dedicated 16–19 providers and represents a growing number of 16–19 academies, 16–19 schools, and 16–19 free schools.